tursodatabase/libsql/ext/jni/README.md

 Significant TODOs
 ========================================================================

-- LOTS of APIs left to bind.
+- Lots of APIs left to bind.
+Most "day-to-day" functionality is already in place and is believed to work well.

-- Bundling of the resulting class files into a jar.
-Bundling the DLLs is a much larger problem, as they inherently have platform-specific OS-level dependencies which we obviously cannot bundle.

 Building